 It is recommended that all government entities follow the same general format and the same publication standards.
-While each entity is different, and the guidelines may be open to interpretation, it is suggested that everyone generally follow the layout advice and length restrictions.
+While each government entity is different, and the guidelines may be open to interpretation, it is suggested that everyone generally follow the layout advice and length restrictions.
+As the activity reports will be public documents, the contents should be presented in a manner whereby they can be readily interpreted.